mmazzarolo/react-native-modal-datetime-picker/README.md

 Under the hood this library is using [react-native-modal](https://github.com/react-native-community/react-native-modal) for the iOS modal implementation.

+# ⚠️ NEW RELEASE INCOMING (v8)

+Hey 👋!
+The react-native date and time pickers have recently been moved to a new [`@react-native-community`](https://github.com/react-native-community/react-native-datetimepicker) repository.
+If you're installing `react-native-modal-datetime-picker` for the first time it is highly recommended to install the new latest pre-release, which is compatible with the `@react-native-community` pickers.
+To do so, please follow [this README.md](https://github.com/mmazzarolo/react-native-modal-datetime-picker/blob/next-major/README.md) instructions and ignore all the steps below.

+If you're a long-time `react-native-modal-datetime-picker` user, please notice that there are some breaking changes in the new release.

+For more info please see #301.

+# V7 (Stable version) Instructions

 ## Setup

 Install the library using npm or yarn: